bright/new-www/_posts/2020-02-13-agile-in-a-long-distance-relationship.md

 #### 3. Time-zones

-Time is non-negotiable I’m afraid and you can only work around it.
+Time is non-negotiable, I’m afraid, and you can only work around it.
 While arranging meetings during the shared waking hours seems like a no-brainer, it’s good to remember to always specify what it means “ready by the end of the day” or “you’ll be able to test this tomorrow”.

 ### Sharing is caring